Lunyachek/brand/RG_CHANGELOG.rst

 Fixes:
 ======
+* Layout responsive for Course Authoring Problem pages (RGOeX-26216)
+    * This fix should be removed from theme when this `master PR <https://github.com/openedx/frontend-lib-content-components/pull/422>`_ will be merged and included in Git tag for current release
 * Form elements alignment and icon deformation for Course Authoring Problem pages (RGOeX-26224)
     * This fix should be removed from theme when this `master PR <https://github.com/openedx/frontend-lib-content-components/pull/423>`_ will be merged and included in Git tag for current release